StochLab/SlopedTerrainLinearPolicy/README.md

         python testStoch2_policy.py --PolicyDir 23July3 --RandomTest True --seed 100

 ## To conduct tests on a staircase
 To run a policy on a staircase of fixed dimensions, the following command is to be used.
+As of now only avaialable for Stoch2.

         python testStoch2_policy.py --Stairs True